schwabm/cumulus-dashboard/README_nsidc-sb.md

   such as `"while true; do echo 'awake nsidc-sb tunnel'; sleep 60 ; done"`
 * Add `-v` (or `-vv` or `-vvv`) to get some debugging output

+Note: you will not get a prompt.
+Leave this session running.

 ## 5. Start the dev server for the cumulus-dashboard.
 This can be done directly via `npm` commands, or it can be done with Docker.

+Navigate in your shell to the download of the cumulus dashboard branch.

 After starting the dev server with either of these options, source can be edited locally and webpack will restart the server.